oracle-livelabs/adb/adb-gcp/migrate-to-adb/migrate-to-adb.md

 ## Introduction
 Oracle Data Pump offers very fast bulk data and metadata movement between user managed Oracle databases and Autonomous Database.

 Data Pump Import lets you import data from Data Pump files residing on the Object Storage.
-You can save your data to your Cloud Object Store and use Oracle Data Pump to load data to Autonomous database.
+You can save your data to your Cloud Object Store and use Oracle Data Pump to load data to Autonomous Database.

 This lab walks you through the steps to migrate a sample application schema using Data Pump Import into your Autonomous Database.